ThrowingUp/three-d-dashboard/README.md

 # Three.js Experiments

 An interactive Three.js playground built with Next.js, TypeScript, Tailwind CSS, and React Three Fiber.
-This project provides a clean, minimal interface for exploring 3D graphics concepts with a floating sidebar navigation system following Vercel's design philosophy.
+This project provides a clean, minimal interface for exploring 3D graphics concepts with a floating sidebar navigation system.

 ## Features